 Our revenue growth rate declined in 2009 as compared to recent prior years due to a number of factors including increasing competition, the inevitable decline in growth rates as our revenues increase to higher levels and macroeconomic factors affecting certain aspects of our business.
-Given the continuing relevance of such factors and other potential events and circumstances such as those described below, we may not be able to accelerate our revenue growth rate in 2010 or future years.
-In addition, revenues in each of the first three quarters of 2009 were lower than our revenues in the fourth quarter of 2008; we may experience quarter-over-quarter revenue declines in the future.
+Although we have seen our revenue growth increase during the first two quarters of 2010, we may not be able to maintain or accelerate our revenue growth rate during the second half of 2010 or future years.
+In addition, we have experienced, and may experience in the future quarter-over-quarter sequential revenue declines.
 We also believe our operating margins will decrease in 2010 because we have large fixed expenses and expect to continue to incur significant bandwidth, sales and marketing, product development, administrative and other expenses.
 As a result, we may not be able to continue to maintain our current level of profitability in 2010 or on a quarterly or annual basis thereafter.